~ Draco and Hermione ~

 "I completely understand.
-In-case you'd forgotten, my best friend has been gravely hurt, and hence the reason for my passionate desire for justice," Draco began in amusement.
+In case you'd forgotten, my best friend has been gravely hurt, and hence the reason for my passionate desire for justice," Draco began in amusement.

 "As I said, just relax and let whatever happens happen.
 My head hurts thinking about all of this, and the rest of them are going to be here any second," said Draco grudgingly, since the last period was over and dinner was being prepared in the Great Hall as they spoke.
 Most of the grade would stop by at the common room to drop off their bags before going to have dinner, and just as Draco said it the first few Ravenclaw's walked down the hallway.
-Hermione opened the door and walked into the common room, with only a glance at Draco, as they pretended as if they hadn't just been talking.
+Hermione opened the door and walked into the common room, with only a backward glance at Draco, as if they hadn't just been talking.

-That night, the common room was consumed with talk about what had happened during the eventful day.
-Harry, Ron and Hermione were huddled up around the fire with some others such as Neville, Padma and Ernie; having no desire to converse about Harry accidentally poisoning Pansy or Hermione being tortured by Bellatrix Lestrange.
+That night, the common room was consumed with talk about what had happened during the day.
+Harry, Ron and Hermione were huddled up around the fire with some others such as Neville, Padma and Ernie, having no desire to converse about Harry poisoning Pansy or Hermione being tortured by Bellatrix Lestrange.
 Of course, avoiding such fascinating discussions so early in the school year was absolutely impossible.
 And it was especially impossible when Harry continuously received dirty looks from every Slytherin in the room.
 Arguments inevitably began forming, and Ron got up to join in with the shouting despite Hermione's disapproval.

 "Honestly, if she really did ruin her own potion, then she deserved what happened to her," said Parvati loudly, causing Harry to cringe as he knew it would somehow backfire on him.

-"Just because he offered, that doesn't take away the fact that by ruining two potions – which in itself should have warranted a detention – he directly had her poisoned," argued Blaise.
+"Just because he offered, that doesn't take away the fact that by ruining two potions, which in itself should have warranted a detention, he directly had her poisoned," argued Blaise.